leapbtw/uxplay-windows/README.md

 > [!NOTE]
 > *What is uxplay-windows?*
 >
-> [UxPlay](https://github.com/FDH2/UxPlay/) allows you to screen share from your Apple devices to non-Apple ones using AirPlay.
+> [uxplay-windows](.) is a software that allows you to video stream with AirPlay to your windows PC. \
->
+> It turns [UxPlay](https://github.com/FDH2/UxPlay/) into a fully featured App for Windows 10/11 users, making it easier for those who may find compiling UxPlay challenging.
-> [uxplay-windows](.) (this project) wraps binaries of UxPlay into a fully featured App for Windows 10/11 users, making it easier for those who may find compiling UxPlay challenging.
-Most other software achieving the same functionality as `uxplay-windows` is usually paid and non-free.
+> Most other software achieving the same functionality as `uxplay-windows` is usually paid and non-free.

 > [!TIP]